boraseo560/Interactive-Data-Vis-Sp2021/tutorial5_geographic/NOTES.md

 If you find you're not able complete this week's assignment, reflecting on where you are getting stuck here will help you get full credit for this week's tutorial

 ---
+# What did you have trouble solving?

+I wanted to change the size of the circles by the values in TempChange.
+When I set the domain of d3.scaleLinear as min(TempChange) ~ max(TempChange), circles with negative values appeared weirdly.
+I first did not know why, but I figured out it was because I did not apply absolute when I was setting the attribute for radius.

 # Simple study notes

 1. How to write by Markdown: https://gist.github.com/ihoneymon/652be052a0727ad59601 (Korean)